nnikolov1913/bme280lib/README.md

 There is a small example program in main.cpp which shows how it can be used.
-The library also contains a fake sensor just for test purposes
+The library also contains a fake sensor just for test purposes The executable is called readsensors and can be started with the command:

+LD_LIBRARY_PATH=. ./readsensors